Dorothy Feibleman will be having a solo exhibition at Yufuku in Tokyo.

 Place: At Yufuku Gallery, 11am - 6pm, Sun&Mon Closed

 petal sakazuki and shadow sushi plates

-These forms are also dependent on the movement ofthe above elements in the construction, drying and firing.
+These forms are also dependent on the movement of the above elements in the construction, drying and firing.
 Since 1995 the artist has been working almost exclusively with white clays with varied translucency and color.
-Recently, in a special project at Jikken kobo, Inax, Tokoname, Japan, Feibleman developed new translucent porcelain and zogan processes for industry.
+During a special translucent tile project 2001~ at Jikken Kobo, Inax, Tokoname, Japan, Feibleman developed new translucent porcelain and zogan processes for industry and a new translucent clay body that fires in a roller house kiln in one hour.
 As a result of the research, she made the largest, thinnest translucent nerikomi zogan studio pieces to date.